Hossam Badrawi: Political life

-The 25th of January Revolution
+25 January Revolution

-Badrawi was appointed by ex-president Hosni Mubarak, during the Egyptian revolution of 2011 on February 5.
-He became the new secretary general of Hosni Mubarak's ruling NDP to replace NDP Stalwart Safwat Al-Sherif as party secretary general.
+Badrawi was appointed by ex-president Hosni Mubarak, during the Egyptian revolution of 2011 on 5 February.
+He became the new secretary general of Hosni Mubarak's ruling NDP to replace NDP stalwart Safwat El-Sherif as party secretary general.
 On 11 February, less than a week after, he resigned from the position and the party.
 This was in attempt to still try and save the situation, when the protests intensified everywhere in Egypt.
 Badrawi announced his support to the revolution, by recommending Hosni Mubarak to step down, delegate his powers to vice president Omar Suleiman, and call for early elections, but Mubarak refused to make this move.
 One of the quotes that he announced regarding the advice he gave to Mubarak then was, “Egypt isn’t in need of tragic developments that don’t allow for economic development.
 We want work.
 We want companies to make profits and pay taxes.
 We want safety and stability.”

-When Hosni Mubarak refused to resign and came out to his people with a speech on February 10 that said he was not leaving, Badrawi decided to resign the following day, February 11.
+When Hosni Mubarak refused to resign and came out to his people with a speech on 10 February that said he was not leaving, Badrawi decided to resign the following day, 11 February.